Exript/GtfoVuln/README.md

 ```

-GTFVuln is a simple tool that matches suid commands from the GTFobins website with local setuid and setgid files.
+GTFVuln is a simple tool that matches suid commands from the GTFobins website with local setuid and setgid files on Linux systems.

 [![GTFVuln Logo](https://raw.githubusercontent.com/Exript/GtfoVuln/main/assets/logo.png)](https://gtfobins.github.io/)